On the density for sums of independent exponential, Erlang and gamma variates: Abstract

 \section{Abstract}

-This paper re-examines the density for the sum of independent random variables having distributions related to the exponential family.
-By using a divided difference perspective, the paper shows how closed-form formulae for such convolutions may be developed.
-The divided difference perspective also suggests a new approach towards sums of independent gamma random variables using fractional calculus.
+This paper re-examines the density for sums of independent exponential, Erlang and gamma random variables.
+By using a divided difference perspective, the paper provides a unified approach to finding closed-form formulae for such convolutions.
+In particular, the divided difference perspective for sums of Erlang variates suggests a new approach to finding the density for sums of independent gamma variates using fractional calculus. \\ \\ \textbf{Keywords:} Convolutions, exponential variables, Erlang density, gamma density, divided differences, fractional calculus \\ \\ \textbf{MSC:} 60E05, 62E10, 26A33